awsdocs/amazon-transcribe-developer-guide/doc_source/limits-guidelines.md

 | Number of categories per account \(call analytics\) | 200 |
 | Number of rules per category \(call analytics\) | 20 |

-The below operations limits can also be increased upon request:
+The following operations limits can also be increased upon request:

 | Operation | Transactions per second |